Hydrodynamic limit of the incompressible Navier-Stokes-Fourier-Maxwell System with Ohm's Law from the

 The studies of incompressible NSFM just started in recent years (for the introduction of physical background, see \cite{Biskamp, Davidson}).
-For weak solutions, the existence of global in time Leray type weak solutions are completely open, even in 2-dimension.
-A first breakthrough comes from Masmoudi \cite{Masmoudi-JMPA2010}, who in 2-dimensional case proved the existence and uniqueness of global strong solutions of incompressible NSFM (in fact, the system he considered in \cite{Masmoudi-JMPA2010} is little different with the NSFM in this paper, but the analytic analysis are basically the same) for the initial data $(v^{in}, E^{in}, B^{in})\in L^2(\mathbb{R}^2)\times (H^s(\mathbb{R}^2))^2$ with $s>0$.
-It is notable that in \cite{Masmoudi-JMPA2010}, the divergence-free condition of the magnetic field $B$ or the decay property of the linear part coming from Maxwell's equations is {\em not} used.
-Ibrahim and Keraani \cite{Ibrahim-Keraani-2011-SIMA} considered the data $(u^{in}, E^{in}, B^{in}) \in \dot B^{1/2}_{2,1}(\mathbb{R}^3)\times (\dot H^{1/2}(\mathbb{R}^3))^2$ for 3-dimension, and $(v_0, E_0, B_0)\in \dot B^0_{2,1}(\mathbb{R}^2)\times (L^2_{log}(\mathbb{R}^2))^2$ for 2-dimensional case.
-Later on, German, Ibrahim and Masmoudi \cite{GIM2014} refines the previous results by running a fixed-point argument to obtain mild solutions, but taking the initial velocity field in the natural Navier-Stokes space $H^{1/2}$.
+For weak solutions, the existence of global in time Leray type weak solutions are completely open, even in 2-dimensional case.
+A first breakthrough comes from Masmoudi \cite{Masmoudi-JMPA2010}, who proved the existence and uniqueness of global strong solutions of incompressible NSFM in 2-dimensional case, for the initial data $(u^{\IN}, E^{\IN}, B^{\IN})\in L^2(\mathbb{R}^2)\times (H^s(\mathbb{R}^2))^2$ with $s>0$.
+In fact, the system in \cite{Masmoudi-JMPA2010} is a little different from the NSFM in this paper, but the spirit of analytic analysis still remains same.
+Note that in \cite{Masmoudi-JMPA2010}, the divergence-free condition of the magnetic field $B$ or the decay property of the linear part arising from Maxwell's equations is \emph{not} used.
+Ibrahim and Keraani \cite{Ibrahim-Keraani-2011-SIMA} considered the data $(u^{\IN}, E^{\IN}, B^{\IN}) \in \dot B^{1/2}_{2,1}(\mathbb{R}^3)\times (\dot H^{1/2}(\mathbb{R}^3))^2$ for 3-dimension, and $(u^{\IN}, E^{\IN}, B^{\IN})\in \dot B^0_{2,1}(\mathbb{R}^2)\times (L^2_{\log}(\mathbb{R}^2))^2$ for 2-dimensional case.
+Later on, German, Ibrahim and Masmoudi \cite{GIM2014} refined the previous results by applying a fixed-point argument to obtain mild solutions, but with the initial velocity field in the natural Navier-Stokes space $H^{1/2}$.
 In their results the regularity of the initial velocity and electromagnetic fields is lowered.
 Furthermore, they employed an $L^2L^\infty$-estimate on the velocity field, which significantly simplifies the fixed-point arguments used in \cite{Ibrahim-Keraani-2011-SIMA}.
-For some other asymptotic problems related, say, the derivation of the MHD from the Navier-Stokes-Maxwell system in the context of weak solutions, see Arsenio-Ibrahim-Masmoudi \cite{AIM-ARMA-2015}.
+For some other related asymptotic problems, say, the derivation of the MHD from the Navier-Stokes-Maxwell system in the context of weak solutions, see Ars\'enio-Ibrahim-Masmoudi \cite{AIM-ARMA-2015}.